maxdevblock/cubmods/README.md

 Work in progress.

 - [Manual](./Manual) for models' specifications and working examples
-- [Reference Guide](./Manual/Reference%20Guide) for details about modules' Functions and Classes

 ## References
   - D'Elia A. (2003).
 Modelling ranks using the inverse hypergeometric distribution, Statistical Modelling: an International Journal, 3, 65--78